Web2AI/WebScraper-W2A/README.md

 ├── requirements.txt                # Python dependencies
 └── setup.cfg                       # Configuration for setup tools
 ```

+## Testing
+A dedicated set of static HTML files designed specifically for testing purposes is available at https://github.com/Web2AI/test-site.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.